 While this method requires less operation steps, it works only with these types of Row connections: Main, Lookup, Output, Filter, and Reject, depending on the nature and role of the components you are connecting.

 You can also drop components in the middle of a Row link.
-For more information, see How to drop components in the middle of a Row link.
+For more information, see How to add a component between two connected components.

-For more information on using various types of connections, see Using connections.
+For more information on using various types of connections, see Using connections in a Job.